-Government proposes that section 23M(6) of the Act be amended to extend this exemption to apply to South African banks.
+Government proposes that section 23M(6) of the Act be amended to extend this exemption to apply to South African banks providing funding to a creditor.

-The proposed amendments will come into effect on 1 January 2024 and apply in respect of years of assessment commencing on or after that date.
+The amendments will come into effect on 1 January 2024 and apply in respect of years of assessment commencing on or after that date.